Lightstreamer/Lightstreamer-example-3DWorld-client-javascript/README.md

-# Lightstreamer 3D World Demo Client for JavaScript #
+# Lightstreamer - 3D World Demo - Three.js Client #

 This demo shows how well the real-time positions of objects in a multiplayer 3D world can be delivered over WebSockets and HTTP via Lightstreamer Server.
 Particular attention is paid to aspects of real-time communication and opportunities to minimize the network bandwidth utilization.